EMS Lifeline Application

 The Odessa Fire/Rescue was one of the first services in the state to adopt a therapeutic hypothermic protocol.
 The department has worked closely with area hospitals to create a successful STEMI and Stoke programs.

 Under the direction of our Medical Directors Dr. Gregory Shipkey and Dr. Sudip Bose Odessa Fire/Rescue is a leader in fire-based EMS.
 The Odessa Fire/Rescue deploys 154 professional medical providers; 104 of these personnel are advanced care providers at the Paramedic level.
-Last year the men and women of the Odessa Fire/Rescue provided care for over 11,000 patients.
-Under the leadership of Fire Chief Roger Boyd the department is dedicated to the delivery of the highest quality emergency medical services available.
+Last year the men and women of the Odessa Fire/Rescue responded to 17,321 Emergency Calls.
+Under the leadership and direction of Assistant Chief Glen Hogue, the EMS Division is dedicated to the delivery of the highest quality emergency medical services available.
 Having eight front-line ambulances the Odessa Fire/Rescue is able to deliver rapid care to any point in its service area.
 The department is focused and driven to provide the best quality care available to the citizens they are sworn to serve.